Hg347/ctf-rush/concept/Readme.md

 Further ideas that will be examined in more detail and implemented if necessary at a later date:

 - incorporating NFC tags
-- using Openstreet maps and geo locations
+- using Openstreet maps
+- geo locations by Smartphone sensor
+- movements by Smartphone sensor
--
+- speeds by Smartphone sensor